 Benefits:

-- Flexibility: Switch delivery behavior at runtime
+- Flexibility: Switch delivery behavior at runtime.

-Scalability & Performance
+Scalability & Performance in Notification System Design

-Handling High Throughput
+Handling High Throughput in Notification System Design

 Scale Requirements:

-- 10 million push notifications per day = ~115 notifications/second average, ~500/sec peak
+- 10 million push notifications per day = ~115 notifications/second average, ~500/sec peak.

-- 5 million emails per day = ~58 emails/second average, ~250/sec peak
+- 5 million emails per day = ~58 emails/second average, ~250/sec peak.

-- 1 million SMS per day = ~11 SMS/second average, ~50/sec peak
+- 1 million SMS per day = ~11 SMS/second average, ~50/sec peak.

 Scalability Strategies: